DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 a.
 Myth 1: You Only Deploy One or Two ML Models at a Time

+In reality, companies have many, many ML models.
+An application might have many different features, and each feature might require its own model.

+In fact, Uber has thousands of models in production.

 b.
 Myth 2: If We Don’t Do Anything, Model Performance Remains the Same

 c.
 Myth 3: You Won’t Need to Update Your Models as Much

+People tend to ask me: “How often should I update my models?”
+It’s the wrong question to ask.
+The right question should be: “How often can I update my models?”

 d.
 Myth 4: Most ML Engineers Don’t Need to Worry About Scale

+4. **Batch Prediction Versus Online Prediction**

+One **fundamental decision** you’ll have to make that will affect both your end users and developers working on your system is how it generates and serves its predictions to end users: online or batch.

+5. **modes of prediction**

+If you forget everything else, there are three main modes of prediction that I hope you’ll remember:

+- Batch prediction, which uses only batch features.
+- Online prediction that uses only batch features (e.g., precomputed embeddings).
+- Online prediction that uses both batch features and streaming features.
+This is also known as streaming prediction.

+6. **Online prediction**

+Online prediction is when predictions are generated and returned as soon as requests for these predictions arrive.
+For example, you enter an English sentence into Google Translate and get back its French translation immediately.
+Online prediction is also known as on-demand prediction.
+Traditionally, when doing online prediction, requests are sent to the prediction service via RESTful APIs (e.g., HTTP requests— see “Data Passing Through Services” on page 73).
+When prediction requests are sent via HTTP requests, online prediction is also known as synchronous prediction: predictions are generated in synchronization with requests.

+7. **Batch prediction**

+Batch prediction is when predictions are generated periodically or whenever triggered.
+The predictions are stored somewhere, such as in SQL tables or an in-memory database, and retrieved as needed.
+For example, Netflix might generate movie recommendations for all of its users every four hours, and the precomputed recommendations are fetched and shown to users when they log on to Netflix.
+Batch prediction is also known as asynchronous prediction: predictions are generated asynchronously with requests.